 “During my first trip to Korea, I wanted to buy those stickers that give you double eyelids,” Sandra continues.
 “But it looked uncomfortable, so I didn’t bother.
 I guess when you reach a certain age—my guess was I was 25—you just naturally become more comfortable with yourself.
 I also realized that there were a lot of ‘right’ things about myself.”

 Broad shoulders are often deemed as masculine, and Ming admits that it still bothers her to this day.
 “I have unnaturally massive traps.
 I don’t even work out!
 It’s why I don’t wear off-shoulder tops.
 [My shoulders] are a result of my allergic medication, which has steroids.
 That’s why they became bigger,” she tells us over a phone interview.
 Like Sandra, Ming is a career woman working for one of the biggest telco networks in the country as an Art Director, which explains her love for certain fashion trends and aesthetics.

 “It [still] super bothers me [at times] because as much as I want to wear more tops that expose my shoulders, I get conscious.
 But I just learned to work with it!
 I accentuate different body parts that I like to flaunt!”

 And flaunt, she does, as Ming recently had fun with her friend by conducting a mini photoshoot while wearing a top that shows off her skin.
-Makeup artists share that if you plan on wearing tops that expose your clavicle and shoulders, define them further by adding highlights!
+Makeup artists share that if you plan on wearing tops that expose your clavicle and shoulders, define them further by !
 You can use POND’S Instabright Glow Up Cream Pearly Aura to add an instant shimmer to your skin.